lammps/learning/src/setting_up_simulations.rst

-What this command means is "try to minimize the energy of the system 1000 times *or* until the energy difference between consecutive steps is less than 1 millionth in energy units *or* until the relative force difference is less than 100 millionth *or* it takes more than 2000 evaluation to converge in energy and forces".
+What this command means is "try to minimize the energy of the system 1000 times *or* until the energy difference between consecutive steps is less than 1 millionth in energy units *or* until the relative force difference is less than 100 millionth *or* until it takes more than 2000 evaluation to converge in energy and forces".
 In the case of our Lennard-Jones simple crystal, this should be rather straight forward since we are already close to an energy minimum.

+We now have an initial condiguration at minimum energy of a single crystal.
+It is now time for the "dynamics" part of "molecular dynamics" to kick-in in the :ref:`running-post-processing` section!

 .. _lj/cut: https://docs.lammps.org/pair_lj.html